ggfauvel/CMA-unfold/README.md

 ence Foundation (NSF Grant No. PHY-2206777) and the Czech Science Foundation (GA ČR) for funding on project number No. 22-42890L in the frame of the National Science Foundation–Czech Science Foundation partnership.

-## License
+## Third-Party Licenses

-This script uses the CMA algortihm from nikohansen available at https://github.com/CMA-ES/pycma under the licensing
+This project uses the `py-cma` library, which is licensed under the BSD 3-Clause License.

 The BSD 3-Clause License
 Copyright (c) 2014 Inria